joemoose/dungeoneers.d20/docs/4 Appendix.md

 If essence is drained from an unwilling victim, the victim must be restrained, and, assuming they are conscious, they can make an attribute check to resist the loss.

+---

-### Character Advancement and Scars
+### Advancement

-As your character increases their level, they do not automatically increase their HP and attributes.
-Instead, they can select new talents or powers from their archetype.
+As your character increases their level, they do not automatically increase their HP and attributes as in the core TYROS rules.
+Instead, they select new talents or powers from their class.

-To increase their HP and attributes, they need to gain **scars**.
+They need to gain **scars** through combat to increase their HP and attributes.

-#### Scars Table
+### Scars

 When a character’s HP is reduced to zero or less, they are uniquely scarred.
 Look up the result in the table below based on the damage suffered.